larsthorup/mocha-vite-puppeteer/README.md

 $ npx mocha-vite-puppeteer
 ```

 You can optionally specify a reporter, otherwise "spec" is the default.
-For now most of the built-in reporters are supported:

 ```bash
 $ npx mocha-vite-puppeteer --reporter spec